About This Book

 -

-Joel Thomas, M.D.
+Joel Thomas, MD

 Diagnostic radiology resident at Mallinckrodt Institute of Radiology, Washington University in St. Louis.
 A former philosophy major, he writes nonfiction across a wide variety of topics and led the editorial direction of Pre-Medicine.